-Creating a plan for mining industry-focused vocational training and business center in Zambia
+Creating a plan for a mining industry-focused vocational training and business center

-This feasibility study was commissioned by Polar Partners by Mining Finland to explore the opportunities to support the Finnish mining industry SME’s business opportunities in Zambia.
+Mining Finland commissioned Polar Partners to conduct a feasibility study to explore the possibilities for supporting the Finnish mining industry SME’s business opportunities in Zambia.

-The feasibility study was especially focused on the establishment of a mining industry-focused, vocational training, and business development center in Zambia.
-The need for a permanent vocational center was identified on earlier visits to Zambia and discussions with Finnish and local stakeholders.
+The feasibility study was focused on the establishment of a mining industry-centered vocational training and business development center in Zambia.
+The need for a permanent vocational center was identified during earlier visits to Zambia and from discussions with Finnish and local stakeholders.

 |Size of the project:||12 public and private Zambian organizations|

 |Results:||– Vocational training needs mapped|